FunmiLS/Oracle-RAG-Streamlit-Application-/README.md

 ---
 ## 💾 Connect to Database
+The following steps are to connect your Oracle Database 23ai to the microservices sandbox to store your vector embeddings.

 - In OCI, navigate to Autonomous Database > 'your database' > Database Connection.
 - Select Database Connect and select Download Wallet